joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 | Favourite | User can remove a product from their favourites | 3      | 2      |
 | Favourite | User can view a product in their favourites     | 2      | 2      |

-This is a rough guide to how long it will take to complete the MVP, but it is not a guarantee.
+This gives you a rough guide to how long the MVP will take.
+It isn't a guarantee, and it won't be perfect, but it's a reasonable starting point.

-Although not perfect, but it is a good starting point for planning and estimating MVP projects.